Campine: Urbanization

+19th century

 The region was sparsely populated, and therefore chosen by monks who were looking for silence, such as those of the abbeys of Achel, Brecht, Zundert, Postel, Westmalle and Tongerlo.
+In 1872, the Sablières et Carrières Réunies (SCR), now Sibelco, was founded to extract the silica sand layers in Mol for industrial applications (glass).
+In 1891, the Koninklijke Philips Electronics N.V. was founded in Eindhoven (North Brabant).
 In the 19th and 20th centuries, industry established itself in the region, such as the metallurgy in Balen-Overpelt-Lommel.

-In 1872 the Sablières et Carrières Réunies (SCR), now Sibelco, was founded to extract the silica sand layers in Mol for industrial applications (glass).
-In 1891, the Koninklijke Philips Electronics N.V. was founded in Eindhoven (North Brabant).
+20th century

 In the 20th century, the first nuclear installation in Belgium, the SCK•CEN, was built in Mol in 1962.
 The European Institute for Reference Materials and Measurements (IRMM) was founded in Geel in 1957.
 Pharmaceutical industry was founded in Beerse in the 1960s, with Janssen Pharmaceutica and more recently with Genzyme in Geel.
 Soudal (silicon) in Turnhout and Ravago (plastics) in Arendonk became leading companies in their markets.
 Wide open spaces with scarce population also led to the establishment of several military bases, such as the army installations at Leopoldsburg and Brasschaat, and the air bases of Kleine Brogel, Oostmalle, Weelde and Zutendaal.

 Due to the exploitation of the Campine coal basin, especially after World War II, new industrial activity was established, such as in Geel, Beringen and Genk.
 The Belgian village of Dessel is called Heart of the Campine, while Westerlo and Kasterlee are called Pearl of the Campine.
 The most picturesque villages in the Dutch, Northern-Brabant Campine are Oirschot, Eersel and Hilvarenbeek.
 The other villages have lost much of their historical elements in their course towards industrialisation.
 In the Dutch Campine eight villages are located which are known under the name acht zaligheden (E: eight blessed ones).
 The denomination zaligheden has been borrowed from the sel, which is at the end of the name of seven of these eight villages selligheden).